leo-hstone/smartvelux/ReadMe.md

-# ESPhome for Velux 3LI D13
+# ESPhome for Velux 3LI D13 (KLI Series)

-This is an open source project for converting a Velux 3LI remote into a smart home compatible device.
+This is an open source project for converting a Velux remote into a smart home compatible device.
 The remote is paired over a closed wireless protocol with a Velux roller shutter.
+The regular way to allow integration into Home Assistant is via the proprietary Velux KLF 200 bridge (150€ /$ even used).

 This approach emulates a button press on the remote directly.
 The regular buttons are still working.
-The alternative is to get a 150€/$ relay KLF 200.

 If you do not want to solder, take a look at this awesome approach with spring contacts by Chris Bue on Thingyverse: https://www.thingiverse.com/thing:6427196